davidchip/tagg/README.md

 Beta: Concrete To-Dos
 --------
+- Add support for template property when declaring Firecracker Element
+  - Should work like Polymer <template> tag.
+Should allow:
+    - firing of methods found in the Element declaration
+    - Interpolation of attributes
+- Rev 1.5 on b-frame
+  - Fix camera angle in stereo
+  - Don't render 2 CSSRenderers.
+Figure out a better way.
+  - Fix scaling of innerHTML
+  - Add src tag like <iframe> to load in external frames
+  - Add proper renderer sizing/resizing on window change
+- Rev 2 on audio-file
+  - Add proper support for .ogg, .mp3, .m4a
+  - Be more sophisticated about reading frequencies, generating movement
+  - Allow volume to modulate based on camera distance (tie audio-file gain to distance from observer)
+- Add native headtracking back to iOS and/or Android Apps
+- Add looping to object creation
+- Create proper Prototype representation of each Firecracker element

 DC
 --------
 - <s>Build out support for returning array of meshes from a particle's create func</s>
 - Have world-core extend particle-core (define grouping paradigm).
 Scene should just be a particle.
 - <s>All: add initial rotation (call them turnx, turny, turnz, have them be out of 1)</s>
-- Particle: add 2d browser plane (window)
+- <s>Particle: add basic 2d browser plane (window)</s>
-  - Fix camera angle in stereo
-  - Make it efficient, and not repetitive
-  - Fix scaling of innerHTML
-  - Add src tag like <iframe>
-  - Add proper renderer sizing/resizing (especially in stereo)
-- Add basic sound element
+- <s>Particle: Add basic sound element</s>
-    - Allow sound to modulate based on camera distance from it
-    - To enable local sound, just have sound element's position follow user

 AC:
 --------